iam-py-test/filterlists_list/README.md

 # Filterlists list
-A list of public filterlists, sorted by purpose.<br>
+A list of public filterlists, sorted by purpose.
+[View the full list](https://github.com/iam-py-test/filterlists_list/blob/main/filterlists.md) <br>

 ## How does it work?